jlarge11/berserknobel/README.md

 This folder contains the DNS hosted zone for your site.
 It should be stood up before applying the `site` folder.  **Important:**  When applying, do not run `terraform apply` on its own.
 Instead, run `./tfapply` which will also run an AWS CLI command to sync the name servers between the newly created hosted zone and the domain registration.
 This is admittedly pretty awkward, which is why I separated this part into its own folder.
 While it should be fine to tear down and repave the rest of the infrastructure in this project, the hosted zone should probably be left alone once it's been created, especially since it costs $0.50 every time you create a new one.
 For more details about these name server sync issues, I've provided more details further down in this writeup.

 # The site folder
 This folder contains the rest of the infrastructure.
-You should be able to repave this as many times as you want, but whenever you do, you'll also need to push the static content up again by pulling down the [main-ui](https://github.com/daily-wombat/main-ui) project and running `npm run deploy`.
+You should be able to repave this as many times as you want, but whenever you do, you'll also need to push the static content up again by going to your `main-ui` folder (or your `main-ui` repo if you separated it out) and running `npm run deploy`.

 # Building your site
 This section will provide you with instructions to completely build the infrastructure for your new site.
 The following assumptions are made...